elarchi/elarchi/README.md

-# Hi there  🌞 I'm Emilie Leury, a Junior UX Designer/React Developer*
+# Hi there  🌞 I'm Emilie Leury, an Architect who loves coding and UX design!

-*And architect who loves sociology and anthropology 🙃

 _